Spendar89/google_calendar/README.md

 };
 ```

-The `params` argument should be a basic javascript object.
+The `params` argument is a basic javascript object.
 It will be used later on to build the full resource URL.
 In order for API calls to be
 successful, `params` must include an `accessToken` key and value.

 A Resource also accepts an `opts` argument that is used to set its `fields` and